Running In Your New Tyres

 There are some things you need to bear in mind when driving on brand new tyres.
 The tyre surface will feature a number of tiny vent holes from the moulding process.
 It will also be incredibly smooth

-To remove these holes and properly prepare the surface for day-to-day driving, we suggest tyres should be run in for the first 150 to 200 miles at medium speed on dry roads.
-All while avoiding sharp cornering and hard braking.
+We recommend that the tyres should be run in for the first 150 to 200 miles at medium speed on dry roads to remove the holes and properly prepare the surface for day-to-day driving.
+All while avoiding hard braking and sharp corners.

 Then, a new tyre should be ready to offer you maximum grip and optimum performance.
 All new tyres (especially mud & snow tyres) should be run in for the first 150 to 200 miles at medium speed on dry roads, in order to abrade the tread surface.
 There are several reasons for doing this: